-In this section, we review the previous researches on risk analysis in terms of different aspects, i.e., individual enterprise risk, enterprise chine risk, system risk, which are summarized in Table \ref{table-enterprise-risk-aspect}.
+In this section, we review the previous research on risk analysis in terms of different granularity, i.e., individual enterprise risk, enterprise chain risk, and system risk, which are summarized in Table \ref{table-enterprise-risk-aspect}.